 - Radioactive material

-The reason commercial truck insurance rates are so much higher for hazardous material transport is because of the increased risk of catastrophic injury in a Kentucky truck accident.
+The reason commercial truck minimum liability insurance rates are so much higher for hazardous material transport is because of the increased risk of catastrophic injury in a truck accident.
 A relatively minor Kentucky truck accident can turn serious or even deadly if the hazardous cargo on the truck spills.
-In 2012, large trucks carrying hazardous material were involved in 145 fatal accidents and 1,074 injury crashes.

-After you have been in a Kentucky truck accident, it’s important to find out the truck driver’s commercial truck insurance standings when filing your personal injury case.
-Because of the increased risk of severe injury and death in accidents involving commercial trucks, the minimum coverage for insurance is much higher than it is for passenger vehicles.
-That can mean a bigger settlement or a bigger jury verdict than a car accident case, but it may also mean a more vigorous defense from the trucking company and insurance adjusters.
+After you have been in a Kentucky truck accident, it’s important to find out about the truck driver’s commercial truck insurance coverage when filing your personal injury claim.
+Because of the increased risk of severe injury and death in accidents involving commercial trucks, the minimum insurance coverage is much higher than it is for passenger vehicles.
+That can mean a more significant settlement or a bigger jury verdict than a car accident case, but it may also mean a more vigorous defense from the trucking company and insurance adjusters.

-An experienced Kentucky truck accident attorney will be familiar with the insurance minimums and be able to help you investigate the driver’s coverage.
+An experienced Kentucky truck accident lawyer will be familiar with the insurance minimums and can help you investigate the driver’s coverage.